Ephemeral Tooling

 Ever pasted a bunch of (sanitised) data into a regex website to build a regex, get immediate feedback on whether the regex is right, then use the regex to look for data – and when you've found the data, chucked away the regex?
 Ephemeral tool.

 Ever asked an LLM for a web page to make a graphical interface to a new function?
 Well... only since 2024, at a guess.
-And if you have, is it easier when the function changes to fiddle about with the slightly weird LLM-generated page code to make a matching change, or do you just... regenerate it?
+And when someone changes the function , do you fiddle about with the weird-ish LLM-generated page code to make a matching change, or do you just... regenerate it?

 You see where I'm going here.